The Joint Protective Stabilization Appliance

 SUMMARY

 COMMON STABILIZATION APPLIANCES, made by most TMJ dentists, contact the teeth more evenly than simple nightguards, which helps relax the jaw muscles, but they are still not designed to protect the TMJs.
 Instead, their contours reproduce those of a natural bite at an increased height, with canine guidance in front and relatively flat contacts in back.
 The increased stability can reduce muscle tonus, and the height can stretch the jaw closing muscles; but their main orthopedic effect is just propping the jaw open.
-If the symptoms are due to overclosure of the jaw, (usually from old dentures or severely worn down teeth), this orthopedic "lift" (propping the jaw open) can provide significant relief.
-However few TMJ disorders are due to loss of teeth height from overclosure or wear.
+If the symptoms are due to overclosure of the jaw, (usually from old dentures or severely worn down teeth), this orthopedic "lift" can provide significant relief.
+However few TMJ disorders are due to overclosure.

-OUR JOINT PROTECTIVE STABILIZATION APPLIANCES - have a bite surface that has been orthopedically sculpted to prevent the condyle from accessing the bruised retrodiskal tissues of the damaged TMJ.
-These retrodiskal tissues are very vascular, because they were designed to supply circulation to the metabolically active TMJs.
-When first dragged into the joint space by dislocation of the disk, they acquire all the characteristics of a chronic bruise - with blood leaking out of vessels, swelling, heat, and pain.
-Joint protective appliances protect the bruised retrodiskal area during their nightly workout by means of anti-retrusive ramps, like the one shown below.
+OUR JOINT PROTECTIVE STABILIZATION APPLIANCES - have a bite surface that has been orthopedically sculpted to protect the inflamed TMJ by preventing the condyle from accessing its bruised retrodiskal area.
+The retrodiskal tissues are very vascular, because they were designed to supply circulation to the metabolically active TMJs.
+When dragged into the joint space by dislocation of the disk, they acquire all the characteristics of a chronic bruise - with blood leaking out of vessels, swelling, heat, and pain.
+Joint protective appliances protect the bruised retrodiskal area by means of anti-retrusive ramps, usually located just behind the upper front teeth, like shown below.

-DSC_4547.jpeg
+DSC_4547.jpeg _DSC2762.jpg

-Anti‐retrusive ramps are usually located just behind the upper front teeth, where they engage the lower front teeth when the jaw closes far enough, as seen in the illustrations and the photo below, which show an anti-retrusive ramp just beginning to engage the front teeth as the patient closes into the appliance.
+Below the top illustration shows the manidible fully seated in the therapeutic bite position.
+The bottom illustration shows an anti-retrusive ramp just beginning to engage the front teeth as the patient closes into the appliance.
 Further closing will slide the mandible forward away from the inflamed TMJ.

 Anti-retrusion ramps are also occasionally located behind the molars or around missing teeth if there is space available.
 The optimal location of the ramps for each patient depends on the direction of the TMJ dislocation, the disk shape, and the condition of the teeth.